 Let’s be honest, Sony PlayStation stock mono headset that’s paired PS4 console isn’t too satisfying and enjoyable.
 This standard headset just seems to lack audio quality isn’t comfortable to wear.
-However, since PS4 was born, the third party manufacturers like Turtle Beach, Astro, SteelSeries and many more have enhanced our gaming experience with wonderful audio and build quality.
+However, since PS4 was born, the third party manufacturers like Turtle Beach, Astro, SteelSeries and much more have enhanced our gaming experience with wonderful audio and build quality.
 A decent headset is probably the most important PS4 accessory(check out other great PS4 accessories).
-Simply a must get if you want to hear rich sounds of adventure games like Witcher or you play competitive first person shooter like CoD.
+Simply a must get if you want to hear rich sounds of adventure games like Witcher or you play a competitive first-person shooter like CoD.

 Take a closer look at our Top PS4 Headset picks

 Some people call ASTRO A50 the kind of wireless headsets, and we believe that there is no reason to doubt that.
 A50 battery can stand for up to 15 hours of usage so long gaming sessions will be no problem, and these hours will be very comfortable.
-And features it offers, yeah, they are many -Dolby® Headphone 7.1, built-in MixAmp™ technology, and many more.
+It features -Dolby® Headphone 7.1, built-in MixAmp™ technology, and much more.
 All that with stylish futuristic design and good build quality plus excellent audio makes this headset so good.

-ASTRO Gaming A40 TR Headset + MixAmp Pro TR
+4. ASTRO Gaming A40 TR Headset + MixAmp Pro TR – just an awesome headset

 The first thing we would like to mention when coming up to A40 is its frequency range, top limit of frequency is 24kHz instead of standard 20kHz, which means this headset can play higher tones.
 It also comes with MixAmp Pro that features Digital Surround Sound processing helps with interference and sound lag in games.
 Simple controls make adjusting game/voice balance and master volume control very easy making it great for streaming.